telerik/xaml-docs/controls/radchartview/features/behaviors/panzoom.md

 # Scroll and Zoom

 __RadChartView__ provides zoom and scroll interactivity via the __ChartPanAndZoomBehavior__ class.
-It is very simple to use and allows users to zoom in the chart plot area when are there is a dense area of data points that can not be seen clearly at the normal chart scale.
+It is very simple to use and allows users to zoom in the chart plot area when there is a dense area of data points that can not be seen clearly at the normal chart scale.
 The scroll functionality allows moving the visible area of the chart.

 In order to utilize this behavior users simply have to add it to the chart's __Behaviors__ collection.